JoaquimXG/CM4025-Enterprise-Web/README.md

 This is not complex, no ERD is required.

 - User
+  - Relations
+    - Has many Projects
+  - Fields
+    - Name
+    - email
 - Project
+  - Relations
-  - belongs to a User
+    - Belongs to a User
+    - Has many Quotes
+  - Fields
+    - Name
 - Quote
+  - Relations
-  - belongs to a Project
+    - Belongs to a Project
+    - Has many Tasks
+    - Has many StaticCosts
+  - Fields
+    - Name
 - Task
+  - Relations
-  - belongs to a Quote
+    - Belongs to a Quote
+    - Has many TimeEntries
+  - Fields
+    - Name
 - TimeEntry
+  - Relations
-  - belongs to a Task
+    - Belongs to a Task
-  - has a Worker
+    - Has a Worker
+  - Fields
+    - Seconds
 - Worker
-  - Are these static, or can the user create new workers?
-    - Perhaps there are some that are statically defined, but they can create new ones
+  - Relations
+    - Belongs to many TimeEntries
+  - Fields
+    - Rate
+    - Job Title
+- StaticCost
+  - Relations
-  - has a rate
+    - Belongs to a Quote
-    - Hourly
+  - Fields
-    - Daily
+    - Name
-  - has a title
+    - Cost